isa3d/isa3d/EzDim/Documentation.md

 As with any software package, there are some limitations to what you can do with Easy Dimension.
 We are committed to continually improving the package based on user feedback, and will update this section over time.
 Here are some limitations you should be aware of:

+* This package is currently only functional during runtime.
+Editor support is on the roadmap, but if you require it sooner, please make a request.
-* There may be some bugs when using aligned dimension in free mode, especially if you rotate the target object.
+* There may be some bugs when using aligned and angle dimensions in free mode, especially if you rotate the target object.
 It will be fixed soon.
 * The VR scripts are prepared for XR Interaction Toolkit 2.2.0.
 If you use another VR package, you may need to edit the VR script.
 * You can't specify the hovered and selected color for the dimensions.
 The color will always lerp to its original color.
 * We haven't worked on the settings preset manager yet, and if you need to have settings preset, you need to edit the scripts on your own until we implement it.
 If you have any questions, don't hesitate to ask.